Killing of Adam Toledo: Roman charges

 Ruben Roman, the 21-year-old who was arrested on the night of Toledo's death, was charged with felony counts of child endangerment, aggravated unlawful use of a weapon and reckless discharge of a firearm.
 He was released on bail on April 19, 2021, after the Chicago Community Bond Fund paid his bond.
 A representative of the organization stated, “We are aware that the city will continue to use him as a scapegoat for the killing of Adam Toledo, which was committed by the Chicago Police Department.”
+In 2022, Roman was acquitted on the weapons charges.

 State's Attorney investigation

 On April 17, 2021, Kim Foxx, the Cook County State's Attorney, announced an investigation into why prosecutor's earlier descriptions of the shooting of Adam Toledo hadn't matched the video.
 Later that day, Foxx's office announced James Murphy, the prosecutor who had provided the "misleading" description of the video, would be placed on administrative leave.
 During a press conference on April 22, Foxx addressed the investigation, saying, "This is about the expectation of law enforcement to be forthright and transparent.
 There is no sacrificial lamb here.
 This is about making sure that we get it right and when we don't get it right, owning it doing what we need to do to make sure that it doesn't happen again."

 After Foxx admitted that she had neither watched the full video nor reviewed Murphy's statements prior to the court hearing, individuals such as a former-Representative Luis Gutierrez criticized her office.
 Gutierrez stated, "I would’ve spoken out earlier.
 I would've reached out.
 But you know what I thought?
 I said, the kid had a gun.
 He pointed it at the police officer.
 And then I saw the video.
 I didn't see a gun.
 What I saw was a frightened 13-year-old kid getting shot by a police officer."

-On May 5, Foxx' office announced it had concluded its investigation, stating that Murphy "did not intend to give the impression that Adam Toledo was holding a gun when shot," that he had returned to his assignment, and is no longer on leave.
-First Assistant State's Attorney Jennifer Coleman announced she would be resigning following the office's investigation.
+On May 5, Foxx' office announced it had concluded its investigation, stating that Murphy "did not intend to give the impression that Adam Toledo was holding a gun when shot," that he had returned to his assignment, and was no longer on leave.
+First Assistant State's Attorney Jennifer Coleman announced she would resign following the office's investigation.